-The Pantheon is the ancient church in which the Republic pays homage to the “great men for whom the country [la patrie] is grateful.”
+The Pantheon is the ancient church in which the Republic pays homage to the “great men for whom the fatherland [la patrie] is grateful.”

 It is well known that women are absent from it, and, as a result, one suspects that Marie Curie and Sophie Bethelot were admitted together, as if they were spouses, not separate individuals!
 Why is the Republic not more grateful for the women who have marked our history?